 Members of the research group are frequently involved in activities and events beyond St Andrews.

-Here are a few highlights from recent months –
+Here are a few highlights –

 International Conference on Population Geographies, June 2017